 Arbors at Carroll is located in Carroll, Ohio, a city with a population of 4,617 people.
 With a bottom of the barrel overall grade of F, this facility isn't high on our list.
 Based on our assessment, this facility probably isn't a good fit for any prospective resident.
-If you aren't deterred by this nursing home's report card, you can continue reading to find out about its category grades.
-Inspection reports are discussed in the next section.
+More information on this nursing home's category grades may be found below.
+Its best category was inspections, which is discussed in the next section.

 Arbors at Carroll